shashanksuri616/mypage/README.md

 - Dark mode support (toggle in top-right corner)
 - Contact form with social links (LinkedIn, GitHub, X, Gmail, etc.)
 - Clean, minimal, and modern UI
+- Timeline and Projects are linked: clicking a timeline project scrolls to the project card
+- Certificates and resume are served dynamically from the backend

 ---